telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 # Validator Overview

 The [Kendo UI Validator widget](http://demos.telerik.com/kendo-ui/validator/index) offers an easy way to do client-side form validation.

-Built around the HTML5 form validation attributes, it supports variety of built-in validation rules and provides a convenient way for setting custom-rule handling.
+Built around the HTML5 form validation attributes, it supports a variety of built-in validation rules and provides a convenient way for setting custom-rule handling.
 The Kendo UI Validator is a powerful framework component and essential for any application that collects user input.

-For a complete overview of its methods and configuration options, [review the Kendo UI Validator API Reference](/api/javascript/ui/validator).
+For a complete overview of its methods and configuration options, [review the API calls of the Validator](/api/javascript/ui/validator).

 ## HTML5 Forms Validation